breakintoprogram/agon-projects/README.md

 - Each project is designed to assemble/compile in debug mode at address &040000.
 - Once loaded, it can be executed using the MOS command `run`.
-- Additional parameters can be specified after the command, for example: `run memdump &100`
+- Additional parameters can be specified. for example: `run &40000 &100`.
+Note that you must specify the address of the executable in memory in this instance.

 ### Creating MOS Binary Executable Files